 Congratulations on your graduation!
 If you borrowed through Federal student loans while in school, your loans will enter into their grace or repayment period.
 The Department of Education requires that you be informed of your rights and repayment responsibilities of your student loans through an exit interview.

-You may click on the links below to begin the loan exit interview process on-line.
+You may click on the links below to begin the loan exit counseling process on-line.

-If you have any questions regarding your Federal Direct Loans, please contact Alayne Bowman in the Maryville College Financial Aid Office at 865-981-8087.
+If you have any questions regarding completing your exit counseling, please contact Deja Hundley in the Maryville College Financial Aid Office at 865-981-8090.

 Perkins Exit Interview